ofiryakobi/debm/README.md

 C=Prospect(trials,np.random.choice,False,[1.7,-20],trials,True,[0.94,0.06])
 ```

-Note that instead of writing "100" every time, we stored it in a variable called *trials* and then passed to the Prospects this variable.
+Note that instead of writing "100" every time, we stored it in a variable called *trials* and then passed it to Prospects.
 If we want to change the number of trials, we can just change the value in this variable, and not each instance of a related model or prospect.
 Our prospects could be formulated as A: 3, p=0.45, 0 otherwise; B: 1.6, p=0.97, -20 otherwise; and C: 1.7, p=0.94, -20 otherwise.